Diamond Run Mall: 21st century

 An ice rink called Rutland Regional Field was built behind the mall in 2004.
 Five years after its opening it was purchased by Castleton State College and renamed Spartan Arena.
 Old Navy opened at the mall in 2005, boosting mall occupancy above 90 percent.
 Despite this, many mall stores began to close over the next several years as their leases expired.
 These included Payless ShoeSource and Ritz Camera.
 In addition, Gap closed due to the presence of Old Navy, which it also owned at the time.
-However, the mall's occupancy remained above the national average, and several new stores opened including a locally-owned restaurant near Old Navy.
+However, the mall's occupancy remained above the national average, and several new stores opened including a locally owned restaurant near Old Navy.
 The original plans for the mall called for a full-service restaurant to have opened off the food court, but mall developers instead used the space for a Rex TV and Appliance store after failing to find a suitable restaurant chain.
 In addition, a covered walkway was built to connect the ice arena to the mall.

 Diamond Run Mall saw a sharp decline in tenancy throughout the 21st century.
 It was sold in 2007 to Gemini Real Estate, and again in 2014 to BAI Rutland.
 At the time of the sale, the mall had declined to less than 50% occupancy.
 Zamias continued to serve as manager under BAI Rutland's ownership, and noted that the decline in tenancy during Gemini's ownership was likely due to the Great Recession.
 By 2014, mall vacancy continued to increase, with many tenants claiming that rents were too high.
 This was followed later in the year by an announcement that Sears would close.
 J. C. Penney closed one year later and was replaced by LaFlamme's Furniture, which also closed in 2017.
 Kmart closed in April 2018, leaving the mall without an anchor store.

 Zamias announced in mid-2019 that the mall would close by year's and end would be torn down for a new shopping center.
 At the time of this announcement, Zamias still owed over $50,000 in unpaid impact fees.
 The last businesses moved out or closed in October 2019, and mall assets were auctioned off a month later.

+Future

+The owner of the mall, Zamias, has announced plans to the Rutland Select Board that include the demolition of the mall and conversion of the former mall space to a new 170,995 square foot Walmart Supercenter with a potential expansion of the Spartan Arena, a hotel, and extra tenants.
+The Supercenter is expected to be finished in 2027, and the already existing Walmart that is located on Plaza Road will close following the completion and opening of the new Supercenter.